cgyinthehouse/monday-doc-gen/README.md

 ## Run the project

 ### If you want to use the built version of the app
-1. Run `pnpm i -r && pnpm run -r build` to build the frontend and backend app.
+1. Run `pnpm i -r && pnpm run -r build && pnpm run -r start`.
+This will build the frontend and backend app then start the production build.
-2. Run `cd docgen && pnpm start` to start the backend server.
-3. Go to `ui/` and run `pnpm exec vite preivew` to preview the production build.

 ### If you want to use in development mode
-1. Run `pnpm i -r && pnpm run -r server`.
+1. Run `pnpm i -r && pnpm run -r dev`.

 ### TODO: